extremenetworks/ansible_collections.extreme.fe/ansible_collections/extreme/fe/docs/extreme_fe_spbm_l3vsn.md

 ## [Platform Constraints](#table-of-contents)

 - VRF name: string, 1–16 characters (OpenAPI spec says 32, firmware enforces 16)
-- I-SID range: 0–15999999 for set operations (values above 16000000 reserved for dynamic L2 instances)
+- ISID range: 0–15999999 for set operations (values above 16000000 reserved for dynamic L2 instances)
-- I-SID 0 means "unset" — required for GlobalRouter (GRT)
+- ISID 0 means "unset" — required for GlobalRouter (GRT)
 - `vpn_enabled=true` requires an EP1 or Premier license on the device
 - MVPN settings are immutable after creation (not in the PATCH schema)
 - `ipvpn_type` is determined by the config key (`ipv4` / `ipv6`) and set at creation
-- I-SID name: 0–64 characters
+- ISID name: 0–64 characters
 - MVPN forward cache timeout: 10–86400 seconds (default: 210)
-- Filter I-SID lists are NOT managed by this module (future ISIS module)
+- Filter ISID lists are NOT managed by this module (future ISIS module)

 ---